What is an official complaint?

 Stage 2 complaint outcomes should normally be communicated within 25 working days of the submission of the Stage 2 Complaint Form.

-The outcome will be communicated by email only to your KCL and personal email accounts, as stored on your student record.
+The outcome will be communicated by email only to your King's and personal email accounts, as stored on your student record.
 If you have not received a decision within this timeframe, please contact Student Conduct & Appeals for an update on your case.

 I’m not happy with the outcome of my Stage 2 complaint, is there anything I can do?